waggle-sensor/summer2021/Macintyre/dailyblog.md

 * Tomorrow we will most likely meet to discuss which locations I should go check out at Morton

 ### Tuesday, June 22
+* Met with Raj in the morning about creating a science page that will be linked to the QR code on the recorders
+* Created a first draft of the science page in Github
+* Met with Raj and Eyal to discuss deployment locations in Morton
+* Went to Raj's to get the kit

 ### Wednesday, June 23